etcd-io/etcd/Documentation/op-guide/authentication.md

 $ etcdctl user add myusername
 ```

 Creating a new user will prompt for a new password.
-The password can be supplied from standard input when an option `--interactive=false` is given.
+The password can be supplied from standard input when an option `--interactive=false` is given. `--new-user-password` can also be used for supplying the password.

 Roles can be granted and revoked for a user with: